Treehouse of Horror II: Production

-In the third segment, Burns and Smithers go down to the lab during Homer's nightmare.
+In the third segment, Mr. Burns and Waylon Smithers go down to the lab during Homer's nightmare.
 The animators decided to make the animation a bit more impressive, and decided to do the concave and convex images of Burns and Smithers.
 Even though it was tough and took up more time, the producers felt it was a necessary tour-de-force.
 Originally, Homer's robotic voice was done post-animation in order to avoid stress on the voice actor.
 Then-head writer Jay Kogen, who created the Davy Crockett joke, thought it was so funny he actually mimicked the actions of Mr. Burns putting on Homer's brain in the writing room; the producers thought it was hilarious, so they decided to add it into the episode.